 Before looking more deeply at project management careers, we should first define what a project manager does.
 Project managers plan and execute projects on behalf of a business.
 This may include scheduling, budgeting, enlisting the help of vendors, and evaluating the progress of a project.
 The project manager is also the first point of contact if problems pop up during the execution of a project.

-In 2017, the Project Management Institute published the Project Management Job Growth and Talent Gap 2017-2027.
-This report indicates that by 2027, employers would need close to 88 million people who are qualified to pursue project management jobs.
-That is a growth of 33 percent.
-The PMI report also found a huge gap in the number of potential contributors to this project management demand.
+In 2021, the Project Management Institute published the Talent Gap: Ten-Year Employment Trends, Costs, and Global Implications.
+This report indicates that by 2030, employers would need close to 25 million new people globally who are qualified to pursue project management jobs.

 Top Project Management Careers

 So, what roles can someone with a master’s in project management fill?
 What can you do with a project management degree?
-Here are five project management careers that expected to be among those in high demand in the next five to 10 years.
+Here are five common project management careers to consider as you develop your skills and experience.

 A general project manager is in charge of projects for a company.
 The project manager will plan and develop a strategy to meet a goal.
 This will include planning the budget, scheduling the work on the project, and creating a timeline for completion.